KadeKenter1/MART341-WebDesign/WebDesignHomework/Assignment8/readme.md

 Video (at least 1)

 Iframe (at least 1)
+- I added a map attachment to the contact us page so people can find our physical locaiton (it is just the school since this place does not exist)

 Class (at least 2)
 - I have 2 classes for the homepage for each page of the site to use